mahnoorirfan80/ai-workflow-assistant/README.md

 # AI Workflow Assistant

+---

-## Overview
+## 📖 Overview

-**AI Workflow Assistant** is an intelligent productivity tool designed to automate common tasks such as **resume parsing, resume summarization, document saving, email generation and web data extraction**.
+**AI Workflow Assistant** is an intelligent productivity tool designed to automate common tasks such as **resume parsing, resume summarization, document saving, email generation, and web data extraction**.
-It combines **LLMs**, **custom tools**, and a **modular workflow system** to streamline real-world workflows in a single assistant interface.
+It combines LLMs, custom tools, and a modular workflow system to streamline real-world workflows in a single assistant interface.

 This project demonstrates how **AI agents** can be integrated with external APIs and user data to build practical assistants for everyday use.

+---

 ## ✨ Features

 * 🗂 **Resume Parser** – Upload `.pdf` / `.docx` resumes, automatically extract structured data.
 * 📝 **Summarization** – Generate concise summaries of extracted or scraped text from resumes.
 * 📄 **Google Docs Integration** – Save parsed resumes directly into Google Docs.
-* 📧 **Email Generation** – Automatically draft professional emails based on user input or workflow output
+* 📧 **Email Generation** – Automatically draft professional emails based on user input or workflow output.
 * 🌐 **Web Scraping Tool** – Extract and process website content for quick insights.
 * 💬 **Chat Interface** – Interact with the assistant in real time.
 * 🧠 **LLM-powered Workflows** – Built using OpenRouter’s GPT-4.0-Turbo for intelligent responses.
 * ⚡ **Modular Architecture** – Easily extend workflows with new tools.

+---

 ## 🏗️ Architecture

 ```mermaid
 flowchart LR
     A[User] --> B[React Frontend]